SG Americas Securities LLC Makes New Investment in DXP Enterprises, Inc. (NASDAQ:DXPE)

-SG Americas Securities LLC bought a new position in DXP Enterprises, Inc. (NASDAQ:DXPE) during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+SG Americas Securities LLC bought a new position in DXP Enterprises, Inc. (NASDAQ:DXPE) during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The firm bought 21,353 shares of the industrial products company’s stock, valued at approximately $631,000.

-Several other institutional investors have also recently modified their holdings of the company.
-BlackRock Inc. boosted its holdings in DXP Enterprises by 6.4% in the second quarter.
-BlackRock Inc. now owns 2,946,148 shares of the industrial products company’s stock valued at $98,108,000 after acquiring an additional 177,781 shares in the last quarter.
-Vanguard Group Inc. boosted its position in DXP Enterprises by 8.5% during the second quarter.
-Vanguard Group Inc. now owns 1,093,229 shares of the industrial products company’s stock valued at $36,405,000 after purchasing an additional 86,039 shares in the last quarter.
-Commonwealth Equity Services LLC acquired a new stake in DXP Enterprises in the third quarter worth about $2,125,000.
-Bank of Montreal Can boosted its holdings in DXP Enterprises by 29.7% in the second quarter.
-Bank of Montreal Can now owns 232,300 shares of the industrial products company’s stock worth $7,569,000 after acquiring an additional 53,150 shares in the last quarter.
-Finally, State Street Corp boosted its holdings in DXP Enterprises by 5.8% in the second quarter.
-State Street Corp now owns 568,756 shares of the industrial products company’s stock worth $18,940,000 after acquiring an additional 31,226 shares in the last quarter.
-Hedge funds and other institutional investors own 69.96% of the company’s stock.
+A number of other hedge funds have also added to or reduced their stakes in DXPE.
+Maryland State Retirement & Pension System bought a new position in shares of DXP Enterprises during the 3rd quarter worth $214,000.
+Commonwealth Equity Services LLC bought a new position in shares of DXP Enterprises during the 3rd quarter worth $2,125,000.
+Strs Ohio bought a new position in shares of DXP Enterprises during the 3rd quarter worth $124,000.
+Oregon Public Employees Retirement Fund grew its position in shares of DXP Enterprises by 12.1% during the 3rd quarter.
+Oregon Public Employees Retirement Fund now owns 7,165 shares of the industrial products company’s stock worth $212,000 after buying an additional 775 shares in the last quarter.
+Finally, Pacer Advisors Inc. grew its position in shares of DXP Enterprises by 29.2% during the 3rd quarter.
+Pacer Advisors Inc. now owns 86,223 shares of the industrial products company’s stock worth $2,550,000 after buying an additional 19,472 shares in the last quarter.
+Institutional investors and hedge funds own 69.96% of the company’s stock.

-In related news, VP Christopher T. Gregory sold 3,000 shares of DXP Enterprises stock in a transaction that occurred on Wednesday, December 15th.
-The stock was sold at an average price of $26.90, for a total transaction of $80,700.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-7.70% of the stock is currently owned by company insiders.
+Separately, Zacks Investment Research downgraded DXP Enterprises from a “hold” rating to a “strong sell” rating in a research report on Friday, January 7th.

-Separately, Zacks Investment Research cut DXP Enterprises from a “hold” rating to a “strong sell” rating in a research note on Friday, January 7th.
+In other news, VP Christopher T. Gregory sold 3,000 shares of the firm’s stock in a transaction dated Wednesday, December 15th.
+The stock was sold at an average price of $26.90, for a total value of $80,700.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Company insiders own 7.70% of the company’s stock.

 DXP Enterprises Company Profile